Cuisine of Ohio: Cincinnati

 Local food historian Dann Woellert has referred to the "holy trinity" of Cincinnati cuisine, which consists of Cincinnati chili, mock turtle soup, and goetta.

-Cincinnati chili is a Greek-inspired meat sauce, (ground beef seasoned with cinnamon, nutmeg, allspice, cloves, bay leaf, cumin, chili powder, and in some home recipes, chocolate), used as a topping for spaghetti or hot dogs.
+Cincinnati chili is a Greek-inspired, seasoned meat sauce that is used as a topping for spaghetti or hot dogs.
 Additionally, red beans, chopped onions, and shredded cheese are offered as extra toppings referred to as "ways."

 Once popular throughout the US, mock turtle soup is still eaten in Cincinnati.
 Cincinnati's mock turtle soup typically consists of lean beef, hard boiled eggs, ketchup, and lemon or vinegar.
 It has a similar texture to Cincinnati chili and has a sweet and sour flavor.
 Historically, the soup was especially popular with German immigrants and eaten in saloons in Over-the-Rhine.
 Local company Worthmore, founded in 1920, has sold canned mock turtle soup for decades.

 German immigrants in Cincinnati invented goetta, a breakfast sausage made of meat scraps, spices, and oats.
 It is typically eaten fried.

 Cottage ham, a regional term for smoked pork shoulder butt, is traditionally served with boiled potatoes and green beans.
 It is related to schäufele which German immigrants brought to Cincinnati in the 19th century.
-Stehlin's Meats has been curing and smoking pork over hickory wood to make cottage ham with the same recipe since 1918.
+Local company Stehlin's Meats has been curing and smoking pork over hickory wood to make cottage ham with the same recipe since 1918.